 She has been the recipient of the Colleen Peterson Songwriting Award, The Beth Ferguson Songwriter Award (Ottawa Folk Festival) and nominated for a Canadian Folk Music Award for SPIN.
-Featured performance highlights include: Vancouver Folk Festival; Yukon Arts Centre; Hillside Festival, Guelph, Ontario; Mayworks Festival of Working People and the Arts; Word on the Street, Toronto; Lincoln Center Out of Doors Roots of American Music Festival, New York; Calgary International Spoken Word Festival; Home County Folk Festival, London, Ontario; Ottawa Folk Festival; Toronto Pride; Harbourfront Centre,Toronto, and many more.
-She has performed extensively for political, environmental, LGBTQ, feminist and activist events, and has been a featured artist at university and colleges campuses.
+She has toured extensively and been featured music festivals and concert series, university and colleges campuses, and political, environmental, LGBTQ, feminist and activist events.
+Performance highlights include: The Vancouver Folk Festival; Hillside Festival, Guelph, Ontario; Mayworks Festival of Working People and the Arts; Word on the Street, Toronto; Lincoln Center Out of Doors Roots of American Music Festival, New York; Calgary International Spoken Word Festival; Home County Folk Festival, London, Ontario; Ottawa Folk Festival; Toronto Pride; Harbourfront Centre,Toronto, and many more.